Be Our Guest - Luxury Hospitality Lighting Design

 FLOS AIM Lights at the W Hotel |Photography by Stephane Brugger

 Hotels and restaurants are spaces that sit squarely on the border between functional and recreational.
 They are simultaneously high-traffic work environments and spaces meant to feel comfortable on a personal level.
 Because of the dual nature of these service environments, hospitality lighting design is incredibly demanding, requiring superb task performance and sustainability without compromising the aesthetics that contribute to the greater concept or experience of the space.
 To meet these competing needs, interior designers look for contract lighting solutions that pull double duty.

 All too often, restaurant guests are stranded in the dark, unable to read the menu or see their food because of dim general lighting.
 Brightening the overhead lighting levels, however, would ruin the intimate, sophisticated atmosphere that first brought them into the space.
-Instead, experienced designers supplement overhead ambiance lighting with task-oriented lighting, often a wall sconce or pendant lamp.
+Instead, experienced designers supplement overhead ambiance lighting with task-oriented lighting, often a wall sconces or designer pendant lights.
 These types of lights are typically designed with greater aesthetic consideration, intended to be seen, and so create a cohesive visual identity for the space while providing a direct illumination that doesn't spill onto the neighboring tables.

 FLOS AIM Lights at the W Hotel | Photography by Stephane Brugger

 Designers of hospitality environments also use modern lighting solutions to enhance the unique architecture of buildings.
 Bold pendants, like Jasper Morrison's Smithfield lights, draw the eye upwards to accentuate dramatically high ceilings.
 Repeatable solutions are particularly effective in restaurant and hotel lighting, since they create the opportunity to unify a design aesthetic while sufficiently meeting the lighting demands of larger spaces.